 • I collected some rare Lehmann material that was expanded by UCSB’s Lehmann Archive and Marr Sound Archives recordings resulting in a four-CD set published in 2014 by the Music & Arts label as Lotte Lehmann: A 125th Birthday Tribute.
 A fifth CD included an article on Lehmann by Beaumont Glass and a track-by-track introduction and translation that I wrote.
 I was the producer and originally called the set: Lotte Lehmann “rarities”.

 • The first volume of Lotte Lehmann & Her Legacy was published in 2015.
-I’m preparing Volume III, which will present as many Lotte Lehmann master classes as there are available.
-This will offer students and their teachers (as well as musicologists) the chance to hear her opinions and suggestions on a wide range of arias and Lieder.
+I’ve now published Volumes 2-9, which present as many Lotte Lehmann master classes as there are available, as well as interviews, art work, and documents.
+The master class volumes offer students and their teachers (as well as musicologists) the chance to hear her opinions and suggestions on a wide range of arias and Lieder.
+We have converted these iBooks to this website.

-• In 2016 Ward Marston began the mammoth task of preparing all of Lehmann’s acoustic recordings for release on CDs (due out in January 2017).
-When he finishes that, he plans to work on her electric Berlin recordings.
-These will all be available from his company at: http://www.marstonrecords.com
+• In 2016 Ward Marston began the mammoth task of preparing all of Lehmann’s acoustic recordings for release on CDs (released January 2018).
+He has now finished her electric Berlin recordings (2019).
+These are available from his company at: http://www.marstonrecords.com

 • In 2016 the following information appeared in the Märkische Allgemeine newspaper, from which I freely translate.